Author: StarLight Massacre

 It also didn't help that a year on and Harry still couldn't be found.
 It was never said, particularly not in front of Sirius, but there were talks going around that he was dead.
 January and February last year had been particularly cold, what hope did a skinny fifteen year old like Harry have of survival?
 This year's winter was forecast to be even colder, werewolf or no, if Harry wasn't dead yet, he probably would be soon if they still couldn't find him before the snows hit.

-He knew Harry would be feeling terribly guilty and angry with himself for what had happened and for what he had unknowingly done and Arthur wanted to tell him that he didn't need to be angry or guilty, that it wasn't his fault, that none of them could have known what would have happened.
+He knew that Harry would be feeling terribly guilty and angry with himself for what had happened and for what he had unknowingly done and Arthur wanted to tell him that he didn't need to be angry or guilty, that it wasn't his fault, that none of them could have known what would have happened.
 He wanted to tell his surrogate son that he wasn't to blame for what had happened.
-The blame for that rested solely on Remus Lupin and he wanted to find Harry to drill it in his head that it wasn't his fault, he was too young to be taking the blame for adults, he'd only be sixteen, not even a man, he was just a skinny little boy and it wasn't his fault.
+The blame for that rested solely on Remus Lupin and he wanted to find Harry to drill it in his head that it wasn't his fault.
+He was too young to be taking the blame for adults, he'd only be sixteen now, not even a man, he was just a skinny little boy and it wasn't his fault.

 Harry woke up in the middle of the night feeling strange.
 He felt fevered and almost crazed and a bubble a fear welled up inside him as he felt his wolf under the surface of his skin.
 It wasn't a full moon, what was his wolf doing?
 Is this what Remus had felt like when he had bitten him?
 Had his wolf been so close to the surface that he had been contagious when he had bitten him that day?